 In the end, this movie has little punch but addresses a VERY popular fetish that many of us have yet come to acknowledge.

 The KINK explained….

 When I said a popular form of fetish that many of us have…I wasn’t talking about Erotophonophilia, or an intense sexual desire to murder people.
-I guess some of you probably do have this, and good luck with that, however that isn’t really the focus here but that’s present in the film as well in the form of the serial killer chasing Stone.
-You’ve probably heard of some other infamous sicko’s that shared this (your) proclivity ie. Ted Bundy and Jeffery Dahmer.
+I guess some of you probably do have this, and good luck with that.
+You’ve probably heard of some other infamous sicko’s that shared this (your?) proclivity ie. Ted Bundy and Jeffery Dahmer.

 However, in Sliver the primary fetish being explored is that of Voyeurism.
 They start it out with a tribute to the “old school” voyeur when while at a home warming party, they spot a couple in an adjacent building humping and everyone takes a peek.
 Later, as the film progresses we get to see the focus of this fetish exploration: technology and today’s tech savvy voyeur.
 Cameras absolutely everywhere and someone, an unidentified culprit, can see and hear everything.